Instructional Framework 101

 All teachers want to be the best they can be for their students.

-They want to be sure they are using the most effective strategies and practices to ensure that all their students learn efficiently and successfully.
+They want to be sure they are using the most effective instructional strategies and practices to ensure that all their students learn efficiently and successfully.
 They want their classrooms to be places where students are actively engaged in meaningful, relevant and challenging work every day.
 And they want to be responsive to the wide range of learning needs of their students.

 Being the best teacher consistently and pervasively can be a daunting task, however.
 The challenge is that teaching is a complicated endeavor: